haltugyildirim/artof-data/README.md

 **Important!**

-PyAbel package should be installed directly from [project's GitHub page](https://github.com/PyAbel/PyAbel), following the guide.
+If you are installing manually, PyAbel package should be installed directly from [project's GitHub page](https://github.com/PyAbel/PyAbel), following the guide.
 The version in Python Package Index (PyPI) do not contain the module \*.tools, which is used for polar coordinates reprojection.

 Future directions;
 ---